OmDorugade/TryHackMe-Walkthroughs/THM-CTF/Mustacchio/writeup.md

 ```

 ## 2. What is the root flag ?
-Checked the crontab but there are
+Checked the crontab but there are not